ToolActToolAct

 2. Enter personal social insurance contribution (consult HR for accurate amount)

-3. Enter special additional deductions (children education, mortgage interest, etc.)
+3. Enter special additional deductions (children's education, mortgage interest, etc.)

 5. Click 'Calculate' to view results